 Does Hiring an Attorney Mean That Your Case is Going to Court?

 In many cases, the insurance company will only take you seriously once you’ve obtained legal representation.
 Furthermore, it is in everyone’s best interest to settle the claim without going to court.
-This is because court is expensive and time consuming.
+This is because the court is expensive and time-consuming.
 The insurance company doesn’t want to go to court, and neither do you.
-This motivates both sides to be reasonable with their negotiations, so that you can recover a fair amount of compensation.
+This motivates both sides to be reasonable with their negotiations so that you can recover a fair amount of compensation.